johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 ```

 ## Using pre-trained models
 The RNN tokenization models can be trained from scratch.
 The recommended (and default) configuration, however, loads trained RNN and tokenization models based on the provided corpus.
-To do this, download the models from `https://sourceforge.net/projects/visualization-of-rnns-data/files/` and place in corresponding folders, i.e. `Data` and `LSTM Saved Models` (they are too large to upload to this repository).
+To do this, download the models from `https://sourceforge.net/projects/visualization-of-rnns-data/files/` and place in corresponding folders, i.e. `LSTM/Data` and `Vanilla RNN/Data` respectively `LSTM/LSTM Saved Models` and `Vanilla RNN/Vanilla RNN Saved Models` (they are too large to upload to this repository).

 ## Configurations
 User defined configuration can be specified in
 1. The `attributes` dictionary in the main function of respective LSTM and Vanilla RNN python file, for configurations of hyper-parameters, loading/saving options and light/dark theme in terminal.
-2. `FeaturesOfInterest.txt`, for specifying text features, neurons and band-width of interest,
+2. `FeaturesOfInterest.txt`, for specifying text features, neurons and band-width of interests,
 3. `PlotConfigurations.txt`, for enabling or disabling plots of training process and visualization of heatmaps and Fourier transform.

 # Running